mpv-player/mpv/DOCS/interface-changes.rst

       instead of the actual size of the window.
 The new "current-window-scale" property needs to be queried to read the value as indicated by the current window size.
 This is a breaking change.
+    - explicitly deprecate passing more than 1 item to "-add" suffix in key/value options (for example --script-opts-add).
+This was actually always deprecated, like with other list options, but the option parser did not print a warning in this particular case.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.